 For practical purposes, the trek is accessible.
 It doesn’t require climbing experience.
-People in decent physical shape, and a strong will, can do it.
-A trek to Everest Base Camp poses none of the dangers of climbing to the summit of Mt.
+People in decent physical shape, and with determination, can do it.
+A trek to Everest Base Camp poses none of the hazards of climbing to the summit of Mt.
 Everest.

 Along the way, you will also have a chance to experience Tibetan Buddhism as it is practiced by the native Sherpa.

 That’s me with senior guides Lakpa Rita Sherpa and Eric Murphy of Alpine Ascents International.
 Kilimanjaro expedition, July 2019.

-Eric Murphy will be the lead guide for our trek to EBC in spring 2020.
+Eric Murphy will be the lead guide for our trek to EBC.
 Eric was one of my guides on the successful Everest summit expedition in 2018.
 He was the lead guide of the Kilimanjaro trip in 2019.
 He’s one of the best in the business.
 He’s a great leader, has a wealth of experience, and a sense of humor.

 Beyond Eric, we will be supported by the crew at Alpine Ascents International.
 Seattle-based AAI has 30 years of experience in Nepal.
 It has built trusting long-term relationships with the Sherpa who live in the villages we will be passing through.
 I can’t say enough good things.

 “What was completely unexpected on our Kilimanjaro trip was the level of camaraderie that immediately formed in the group – like-minded, interesting and interested, generous and unquitting”